nadley/python-project-template/README.rst

         rm -rf .git
         git init

 #.
 Change the license in ``setup.py`` and replace the generated ``LICENSE`` file with the one of your choice.
-If you would like to use the MIT license, no change is necessary.
+If you would like to use the GPLv3 license, no change is necessary.

 #.
 Change the ``classifiers`` keyword in ``setup.py``.
 This *will* require modification.